A framework for diffuseness evaluation using a tight-frame microphone array configuration: Benchmark problems for numerical simulation

 This section defines benchmark problems to compare the diffuseness-evaluation methods for the three array configurations introduced in the previous section ({\bs Afmt}, {\bs Fibo64}, and {\bs TF24}).
 Each benchmark specifies a virtual acoustic scene with known structure; from the simulated microphone pressures, we compute diffuseness and assess accuracy, stability, and frequency dependence.

 The {\bs Afmt} array was modeled after the AMBEO VR Mic, and the capsule directivities were approximated by a cardioid model consistent with DPA 2012.
-For the {\bs TF24} array, we used a highly directional model consistent with DPA 4017.
-In both cases, directivity patterns were measured in an anechoic chamber at $3^{\circ}$ or $5^{\circ}$ resolution and fitted as a polynomial in $\cos\theta$ (power-series form) up to 8th order; these fits were used in simulation (Fig.~\ref{fig:directivities}).
+This microphone is also used for the {\bs TF24} array.
+The directivity patterns were measured in an anechoic chamber at $3^{\circ}$ resolution and fitted as a polynomial in $\cos\theta$ (power-series form) up to 8th order (as shown in Fig.~\ref{fig:directivities}); these fits were used in simulation.

 Array geometries were set as follows (see Fig.~\ref{fig:mic_directions}): the A-format capsules are located 6~mm from the origin [Fig.~\ref{fig:mic_directions}(a)]; the rigid-sphere array uses a radius of 42~mm [Fig.~\ref{fig:mic_directions}(b)].
 The spacing between microphones in the {\bs TF24} array was set to 20\,mm; that is, the distance from the origin in [Fig.~\ref{fig:mic_directions}(c)] is 10\,mm.
-Although this dimension may seem unrealistic for highly directional microphones approximately 200\,mm in length, it represents a practical configuration assuming sequential impulse-response measurements by mechanically rotating a single microphone.
+Although this dimension may seem unrealistic for practical microphones approximately 100\,mm in length, it represents a practical configuration assuming sequential impulse-response measurements by mechanically rotating a single microphone.

 Simulations are performed in the frequency domain.
 Octave bands from \SI{63}{Hz} to \SI{16}{kHz} were analyzed.
 Sources are either a single plane wave or a sum of multiple plane waves.
 To emulate band-limited noise, we draw 100 frequencies uniformly in log scale within a one-octave band and sum sinusoids with random amplitude and phase.